datalorax/equatiomatic/README.md

 ![](man/figures/eq2.png)

-For categorical it will place the levels for the coefficients as subscripts
+For categorical variables, it will place the levels of the variables as subscripts.

 ``` r
 mod3 <- lm(Sepal.Length ~ Sepal.Width + Species, iris)